andrewcy86/SDWIS-PHP-REST-API-DEMO/README.md

 2) Use the 'cf push' command to push the application using Cloud Foundry.

 NOTES:
-- The REST API endpoints will eventually need to be replaced with production endpoints: https://rte-epa-ow.attaincloud.com
+- The REST API endpoints need to be replaced [ENDPOINT URL]
+- Replace the [SERVER PATH] with the path to where the json#.php is located.
 - API authentication has not yet been built out and needs to be addressed